sangoma/pysensu/README.rst

     :target: https://pypi.python.org/sangoma/pysensu-ng

-This is a client for interact with the Sensu API
+This is a client to interact with the Sensu API

 Features